Transverse spectral instability in generalized Kadomtsev-Petviashvili equation: Abstract

 \section{Abstract}

-We study transverse stability and instability of one-dimensional small-amplitude periodic traveling waves of a generalized Kadomtsev-Petviashvili equation.
-We show transverse instability in the KP-II equation with respect to two-dimensional perturbations, which are periodic or square-integrable in the direction of the propagation of the underlying one-dimensional wave and of finite or short wavelength in the transverse direction.
-We also obtain transverse instability results in KP-BO, KP-ILW, and KP-Whitham equations.
-Moreover, assuming the spectral stability of one-dimensional wave with respect to one-dimensional square-integrable periodic perturbations, we obtain transverse stability results in KP-fKdV, KP-ILW, and KP-Whitham equations.
+We study transverse stability and instability of one-dimensional small-amplitude periodic traveling waves of a generalized Kadomtsev-Petviashvili equation with respect to two-dimensional perturbations, which are either periodic or square-integrable in the direction of the propagation of the underlying one-dimensional wave and periodic in the transverse direction.
+We obtain transverse instability results in KP-fKdV, KP-ILW, and KP-Whitham equations.
+Moreover, assuming the spectral stability of one-dimensional wave with respect to one-dimensional square-integrable periodic perturbations, we obtain transverse stability results in aforementioned equations.